The Best Bay Leaf Substitute (5 Options for When You’re Out)

-Here are the best bay leaf substitutes to pull from your spice rack when you’re all out.
-Also learn how to substitute for dried, fresh, and ground bay leaves.
+Here are the best bay leaf substitute options and how to substitute for dried, fresh, and ground bay leaves.

 If your recipe calls for a single whole bay leaf and you don’t have one, you may be tempted to just leave it out.
 How much of a difference could one tiny leaf really make?

-While this slightly minty, peppery Mediterranean herb may seem underwhelming, it does an excellent job at enhancing and balancing bold, heavy flavors in savory sauces, soups (like Asian-style borscht), stews, and meat dishes.
+While this slightly minty, peppery Mediterranean herb may seem underwhelming, it does an excellent job of enhancing and balancing bold, heavy flavors in savory sauces, soups (like Asian-style borscht), stews, and meat dishes.

 Bay leaves can also transform a bland vegetable dish into a flavor bomb.
 Just take a peek at these braised leeks with white wine!
 With that said, if you can’t get your hands on a bay leaf, it’s worth using a bay leaf substitute to get as close as possible to the intended flavor of your dish.